Skip to main content

 Clinical Education

-Fellows will experience a diverse regional anesthesia and acute pain medicine clinical case load while rotating at NMH and LCH.
-They will function as an integral member of the regional anesthesia team both working alongside and supervising anesthesia residents.
-Over the duration of the program, fellows are expected to expand their supervisory skills and grow into a leadership role within the regional and acute pain teams.
-In addition, they will rotate in the Chronic Pain Clinic to gain additional exposure to this patient population and procedural techniques.
+Fellows will experience a diverse regional anesthesia and acute pain medicine clinical case load while rotating at NMH and Lurie Children's.
+They will function as an integral member of the regional anesthesia team, both working alongside and supervising anesthesia residents.
+Over the course of the program, fellows are expected to develop their supervisory skills and transition into leadership roles within the regional and acute pain teams.
+Additionally, they will rotate through the Chronic Pain Clinic to gain further exposure to this patient population and procedural techniques.

-At LCH, fellows will gain experience in the multimodal analgesic management of infants, children, and adolescents, including the use of neuraxial techniques, peripheral nerve catheters, opioid infusions and non-opioid adjuvants with emphasis on indications, adverse effects, potential complications and everyday management of infusions.
-The fellow will manage the regional anesthesia service, under faculty guidance, and will execute regional anesthesia techniques in infants, children and adolescents.
-Specifically, the fellows will perform head and neck blocks, upper and lower extremity blocks, truncal blocks, thoracic epidural catheters, and lumbar epidural catheters.
-The fellow will be provided an opportunity to supervise anesthesia residents in anesthesia in the use of ultrasonography for peripheral and central neuraxial blocks.
+At Lurie Children's, fellows will gain experience in the multimodal analgesic management of infants, children and adolescents, including the use of neuraxial techniques, peripheral nerve catheters, opioid infusions and non-opioid adjuvants, with an emphasis on indications, adverse effects, potential complications and the everyday management of infusions.
+The fellow will manage the regional anesthesia service under faculty guidance and will execute regional anesthesia techniques in infants, children and adolescents.
+Specifically, the fellows will perform head and neck blocks, upper and lower extremity blocks, truncal blocks, thoracic epidural catheters and lumbar epidural catheters.
+The fellow will be provided an opportunity to supervise anesthesia residents in the use of ultrasonography for peripheral and central neuraxial blocks.

 Rotations